-ADOPTED DECEMBER 2023
+ADOPTED DECEMBER 2024

-REVIEW DECEMBER 2024
+REVIEW DECEMBER 2025

-Relationships and Behaviour Policy: Framfield Church of England Primary School
+Positive Relationships and Behaviour Policy: Framfield Church of England Primary School

-Our Vision is: Be the Best You Can Be; Living 'life in all its fullness' (John 10:10) In our Church of England Federation, we take strength in collaboration, yet celebrate uniqueness.
-As schools, we may be small but together we encourage children to be the best they can be so they are ready to make their mark on the world.
+In our Church of England Federation, we take strength in collaboration, yet celebrate uniqueness.
+As schools, we may be small, but together we encourage children to be the best they can be so they are ready to make their mark on the world.
 We welcome the child yet embrace the whole family.
 We celebrate our rural environment yet aspire to look beyond our boundaries.
 We strive for knowledge and gratefully accept opportunities that come our way to enable us to live life in all its fullness.
 We all take a pride in our Federation as we follow in Jesus' example.